Amplitude-Developer-Docs/amplitude-dev-center/docs/data/ampli/git-workflow.md

 #### Event tracking implementation error

 * This means you have not properly instrumented all events in your tracking plan.
-* Implement the missing events in your project using the Ampli SDK.
+* Implement the missing events in your project using the Ampli Wrapper.

 #### `is-merged` error